-Canon Eos 1D mkIV: This is my main body for action and wildlife photography.
-I’ve had this camera for 4 years and it’s never let me down.
-It’s a very responsive camera with great image quality.
-I feel the camera is basically noise free up to ISO 800 and very usable at ISO 1600.
-The 1.3 crop factor of the APS-H sensor is a nice compromise between reach and image quality.
+Canon Eos 1DX: This is my main body for action and wildlife photography.
+It’s a very responsive camera with great image quality and excellent AF.
+I feel the camera is basically noise free up to ISO 1600 and very usable at ISO 3200.

-Canon Eos 5D mkIII: A great all around camera with plenty of resolution for landscape photography and is fast and responsive enough for wildlife photography.
-I have the optional Canon battery grip as shown by the image above.
-I like the extra size and the repeat of controls when shooting in the vertical format.
-I’ve been very impressed with the high ISO performance and AF of this body.
+Canon Eos 5Dsr: A great landscape camera with amazing resolution.
+I use it mostly for landscape photography and is fast and responsive enough for occasional use for wildlife photography.
 This camera has very good noise control up to ISO 1600 and for my night starscape photography I find it works very well up to ISO 6400 with a bit of noise reduction.

 Canon EF 8000mm F5.6L IS: I borrowed this lens for the 2010 Images for Conservation Pro Tour Contest and used it extensively.
 After the month long contest I knew I had to have one and replaced my EF600mm F4 IS with it.
 I saved nearly 3 lbs and gained reach over the 600mm.
 Optically I feel the 800mm was a bit sharper than the 600mm The 800mm had a better IS system and focused faster that the 600mm.
 It was light enough to handhold which I did so with great success during the contest.
 I was able to get tack sharp images down to 1/60th of a second.
 At times I miss the F4 aperture of the 600mm.
 The 800mm is a great lens for birds.
 I also love this lens for bears and wolves in Yellowstone National Park where you’re restricted to how close you can be to the animal.
 I also use the 800mm extensively from my car from my window mount.
 I often use my car as a rolling blind in National Wildlife Refuges.
 Read this blog post here for examples.